balazsgerlei/AndroidSecurityEvolution/README.md

 * The user gets notified if an app accesses Clipboard data of another app for the first time
 * Apps can no longer close System Dialogs
 * Tapjacking mitigation: Apps are prevented from consuming touch events where an overlay obscures the app
-* Scoped storage always enforced, opting out of it via requestLegacyExternalStorage is no longer possible
+* Scoped Storage always enforced, opting out of it via `requestLegacyExternalStorage` is no longer possible

 ## Android 13 (API 33) - Tiramisu